mri2410/HomeGuard-1/README.md

   $ make
   run the executable.
   type a test message and hit OK.
-(Qt4 needst to installed before these projects are run) Check you email, a message will be in your email inbox.
+(Qt4 should be installed before these projects are run) Check you email, a message will be in your email inbox.

 When finished, go back to terminal and enter Ctrl + c to exit the program.